-In this stage of the novel’s progress, the personality and spirit of the writing truly began to take form.
+In this stage of the novel’s progress, the personality and spirit of the story I wanted to tell truly began to take form.
 Recall from earlier that this stage began with an entirely new first chapter, taking place the night before the kickoff of the Millennial Fair.
 Here Norstein Bekkler commenced his esoteric rhyme, and Crono nearly had a nervous breakdown after arriving into Truce 400 years in the past.
 In these pages, we hear the conversation between Lucca and her father, Taban, feeling his angst as his daughter fashions the Gate Key and heads into the mysterious portal Crono and Marle had just disappeared through.
 It’s in this account of the raid through Manolia Cathedral that two rescued soldiers, named Ian and Jonas, join in the fight to save the Queen; and, in an emotional tirade, Frog launches his buckler into the statue of Magus.
 Crono comforts Marle after she reappears from a time freeze, saying just what she needs to hear, and Lucca makes a stop in the local market to learn that their friend, Fritz is still missing.
 In this handwritten intro to the chapter covering Crono’s trial, a briefing takes place with his appointed attorney, Pierre.
-And, these highlights are from only the first six chapters.
+And, these highlights are from only the original first six chapters.

 These sorts of story enhancements were not the extent of this stage’s logistics.
 At this point, I was keeping a keen eye on the passing of each day in the novel—indeed, even on the very time of day.
 I also kept a tally of more menial details, such as Marle’s count of arrows, Lucca’s count of darts, and the characters’ cash reserves, all charted out on the dark purple folder which held my handwritten pages.
 Occasionally, I took liberties which I later retreaded, such as changing the apocalyptic year to A.D.
 2099.
 Even so, this underscores how every single storytelling opportunity was now being considered and weighed, a trend that would only intensify through the many edits that followed.
 To help organize the structure of each chapter, I created a comprehensive outline (also handwritten) for each chapter before writing.
 Instead of using only one game file, I used all three that the game would accommodate—one for outlining, one to follow the novel, and one for playing ahead so I could jot down summary notes about anything upcoming to keep in mind.
 Doing this also made it easier to capture those variations in dialogue which occur with different character combinations.